skipoleschris/xsbt-cucumber-plugin/README.markdown

 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.8.0 ###

+Upgrade to support SBT 0.13.0 and Scala 2.10 as the default versions Fix for issues #26, #27 and #31.
+Upgrade support to Cucumber JVM 1.1.4 (for both Scala 2.9 and 2.10) Improvement on path for issues #20 and #21.
+Added support for a new task: cucumber-dry-run Improvement on path for issues #20 and #21.
+Added cucumberStatic and cucumberMonochrome settings Fix for issue #29.
+Readme has been updated

 ### 0.7.2 ###